Close

 Making moves easier for children

 Moving is part of military life, and it can be tough on children and teens.
 Military OneSource provides you with tips that can make your next move a smooth one.
 Plan ahead as much as possible.
 The more you talk about your new home ahead of time, the easier the relocation will be for your children — and you.
-Learn more in the following articles and resources:
+Learn more in the following articles, benefits and resources:

 School support for your child